-A System Reliability Impact Study (SRIS) will be prepared for the generating Facility, on behalf of the New York generating Facility's SRIS is scheduled to be completed in Q2 2019 and will be included in Exhibit 8 of the Application, with certain issues such as reliability addressed in greater detail in Exhibit 10 of the Application.
+A System Reliability Impact Study (SRIS) will be prepared for the generating Facility, on behalf of the New York Independent System Operator (NYISO).
+A separate SRIS will be prepared for the battery storage component.
+The generating Facility's SRIS is scheduled to be completed in Q2 2019 and will be included in Exhibit 8 of the Application, with certain issues such as reliability addressed in greater detail in Exhibit 10 of the Application.
 The Application will describe the impact of the proposed Facility on electrical reliability in the State in greater detail using analyses conducted as part of the SRISs.